QR5.5.3 Spin Spreads

 It’s not the fall that kills you; it’s the sudden stop at the end.Douglas Adams

-This also explains Galileo’s finding that but for friction, all masses fall at the same speed.
-A heavy object has more inertia, so it should be harder to move, but if gravity is equally greater, the effects cancel.
-A ton of lead hits the ground at the same time as a feather because according to relativity, gravity varies with mass as inertia does.
-It was a brilliant solution, but it left the standard model with a force that none of its particles could explain.
+Einstein’s theory also explained Galileo’s finding that, but for friction, all masses fall at the same speed.
+A heavy object has more inertia, so it is harder to move, but if gravity is equally greater, the effects cancel.
+In a vacuum, a feather hits the ground at the same time as a ton of lead because gravity varies with mass as inertia does.

 Next